Shrutimahajan683/SMART-CLASS/README.md

 # Smart Class

-A web application that gives students an array of digital academic and social tools to stay engaged with their studies, peers and broader university community during pandemic .
+A web application which gives students an array of digital academic and social tools to stay engaged with their studies, peers and broader university community during pandemic .

 ## Features